TheRealLegend27/tlhelper-temp/README.md

   - Add Big Bad Voodoo
   - Add Hex

+- [ ] Add Support for XButton1 and XButton2

+- [ ] Change key input:
+  Replace TextField with a Button.
+After pressing the Button the next Key will be registered (Mouse and Keybard)

+- [ ] Implement the HotkeySelector Window:
+  Implement the Window to select Keycombinations to launch Scripts Save selected Hotkeys in hotkeys.ini (hotkeys.ini overrides the scripts default keys)

 - [ ] Add Mode Control
   - F1: Always press Keys
   - F2: Press Keys inside GRs and Rifts